Man AHL

 Performance Highlights

-The AHL Target Risk Strategy has demonstrated strong performance compared to a traditional 60/40 benchmark portfolio:
+The AHL Target Risk strategy has delivered strong performance compared with a traditional 60/40 benchmark portfolio:

 Performance metrics are derived from simulated and historical data.